 The above definition and description, as we said, was of KPI in general, not applied to one specific industry.
-Given your role in sales, you may be interested in a sales KPI definition to use going forward.
+Given your role in sales activities, you may be interested in a sales KPIs definition to use going forward.

-Other metrics to keep an eye on are your website conversion rate, service/product usage, monthly sale demo quantity, net promoter score, monthly new leads, and monthly new customers.
+Other sales metrics to keep an eye on in real time within your sales process are your website conversion rate, service/product usage, monthly sale demo quantity, net promoter score, monthly new leads, and monthly new sales volume.

 - Incremental Sales by Campaign